ElyahuAnavi/morse-code-translator/README.md

 Feel free to clone the repo, try it out, and let me know what you think!
 Your feedback is highly appreciated.

----

-This README provides a comprehensive overview of your project, including setup instructions, key features, dependencies, CI/CD pipeline configuration, and API endpoints.